LDAP integration troubleshooting

 To troubleshoot LDAP issues, obtain an LDAP browser such as Apache Directory Studio.

-Note that the schema templates are suggestions based on common values.
+The schema templates are suggestions based on common values.
 Each LDAP environment is unique and might require you to override the default values with your environment-specific settings.
 You can use Apache Directory Studio to examine attributes for existing users and groups to verify the template values, or you can select the appropriate setting.

 During agent installation, after clicking Allow Access, the following error message displays: